 I Gained A Fair Bit Of Muscle

-Despite the fact that I’m practically married to my exercise bike, and spend a good bit of time on the elliptical – my butt and legs have really never been toned.
+Despite the fact that I’m practically married to my foldable exercise bike, I’ve been punishing myself on my incline treadmill often, and occasionally spend a good bit of time on the elliptical – my butt and legs have really never been toned.

 Well, I’m happy to report that after this challenge – that’s all well taken care of!

-Doing 100 squats on a daily basis helped me pick up the right amount of bulk when it comes to my glutes, thighs, quads, and calves.
+Doing 100 squats on a daily basis helped me pick up the right amount of bulk when it comes to building bigger quads, glutes, thighs, and calves.
 And over top of this, my back and abs got better definition too.